syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ### Show alert dialog

-An `Alert` dialog box is used to display errors, warnings, and information that needs user awareness, this can be achieved by using [DialogService.AlertAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_AlertAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
-The `Alert` dialog display along with ‘Ok’ button.But, it does not has any specific return type.
-When you click on ‘Ok’ button then the `Alert` method will complete.
+An `Alert` dialog box displays errors, warnings, and information that needs user awareness.
+This can be achieved by using the [DialogService.AlertAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_AlertAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
+The `Alert` dialog is displayed along with the ‘Ok’ button but does not have any specific return type.
+When you click ‘Ok,’ the `Alert` method will complete.

 Use the following code to render a simple alert dialog in an application: